-This rapidly unfolding humanitarian emergency is dangerous for all Afghans but women, children, activists, and journalists are particularly at risk.
-Access to food is even more difficult for many families and staying safe during the COVID-19 pandemic poses additional challenges.
+This humanitarian emergency is dangerous for all Afghans but women, children, activists, and journalists are particularly at risk.
+The Taliban's ban of women and girl's education and NGO work comes with severe consequences for lives and livelihoods and forces families to make life-threatening choices.
 We know from our ongoing work in the country that it is vital to get funds to locally-led nonprofits that can provide both emergency relief as well as long-term support to their communities.

 Our partners are helping those who are most at risk-including women, children, and activists-stay safe.
 Your donation will support their life-saving work.
 All donations to this fund will support both emergency and long-term relief in Afghanistan.
 As additional needs emerge from this rapidly changing situation, we will support the efforts of vetted organizations that are local to impacted areas.